 While menopause limits a woman’s ability to conceive later in life, many men of advanced age continue to have the option to father a child due to continued sperm production.
-Paternal age at time of conception has been steadily increasing over several decades, and very often, the popular culture media reports on male celebrities having children in their 70s or later.
-However, this may not be the case for most men.
+Despite frequent male fertility challenges, paternal age at time of conception has been steadily increasing over several decades, and very often, the popular culture media reports on male celebrities having children in their 70s or later.
+However, this may not be the case for most men, but solutions to fertility problems exist.

 Persistent inequities for Black Americans have been captured by the phrase “Black Lives Matter” which began inauspiciously—a hashtag on Twitter following the 2013 acquittal of George Zimmerman in the shooting death of Trayvon Martin.
 The phrase is provocative by design, and its use conveys both urgency and frustration with the status quo.
 What is notably absent, with the exception of three isolated commentaries, is the use of the phrase in medical literature.
 Given similar inequities in medicine with glaring evidence, there is a need for outrage and frustration with the status quo in the medical field.